Basilica of Santa Maria degli Angeli (Assisi), home of the Portiuncula chapel where St. Francis began his mission.

 Portiuncula inside of the Basilica of Santa Maria degli Angeli (Assisi)

-The chapel’s Marian dedication is commonly rendered “Our Lady of the Angels” (Santa Maria degli Angeli) after which the city of Los Angeles was named.
+In particular, we chose this name to appeal to our Holy Mother Mary, the perfect image of Jesus, to help and inspire us and all who come to us.
+The chapel’s Marian dedication is commonly rendered “Our Lady of the Angels” (Santa Maria degli Angeli), after which the city of Los Angeles was named.
 The larger shrine that now encloses the chapel is known as the Papal Basilica of Santa Maria degli Angeli in Porziuncola.

 Porziuncola means “little portion.”
 This name expresses the Franciscan conviction that Jesus chooses small, humble hidden places to pour out great grace.